 Aguas Calientes Accommodation

 Aguas Calientes Hotels

 There are over 100 hotels in Aguas Calientes so you are not stumped for choice!
-All cater for visitors getting up early and/or arriving late.
+All cater to visitors getting up early and/or arriving late.
 Hotels start at around $30-$2000.

 The Belmond Luxury Lodge is the most sought-after luxury accommodation in Machu Picchu.